This is the story of what it’s like to produce line-caught wild king salmon.

 On our third fishing day, we get a late start.
 5:40am.
 Charlie had gotten up earlier to look and it was too foggy to even move out of our anchorage.

-It’s still foggy, but there’s enough visibility to pull out of the anchorage.
+It’s still foggy, but there’s enough visibility to pull out of the bay.
 While running lines in the fog, I lose track of where we are until all of a sudden while bringing in a fish I could hear the waves crashing into the primitive rocky coast.
 By this time, I had thought we were several miles out to sea and I was surprised to hear the waves.
 “Charlie, we’re by the shore, almost on the rocks!”

 “I know where we are!”
 Charlie gives me a hard time for being completely disoriented.